-- The Headteacher hearing the case / chair of the panel will introduce those present and their roles, explain the case to be considered, the procedure to be followed and the format of the hearing - The School's representative presents their case, referring to written submissions / evidence.
-The Employee and their representative and panel and their advisor may ask questions of the School's representative - The Employee or their representative presents their case, referring to written submissions and presenting any mitigating circumstances.
-The School's representative, their advisor and panel along with their advisor may ask questions of the Employee and their representative - Adjournments may be requested by both parties or by the Headteacher/ panel during the hearing - Both parties have the opportunity to sum up their cases, with the Employee or their representative having the final summing up opportunity - The hearing will then be adjourned whilst the Headteacher / panel deliberates over the evidence.
+- The headteacher hearing the case / chair of the panel will introduce those present and their roles, explain the case to be considered, the procedure to be followed and the format of the hearing - The School's representative presents their case and referring to written submissions / evidence.
+The Employee and their representative and panel may ask questions of the School's representative

+- The Employee or their representative presents their case, referring to written submissions and presenting any mitigating circumstances.
+The School's representative and panel may ask questions of the Employee and their representative - Adjournments may be requested by both parties or by the Headteacher/ panel during the hearing - Both parties have the opportunity to sum up their cases, with the Employee or their representative having the final word - The hearing will then be adjourned whilst the Headteacher / panel deliberates over the evidence.
 If further clarity is required both parties may be recalled and the hearing reconvened so that all parties may hear any additional evidence - Where possible the hearing will be reconvened and the Employee advised verbally of the outcome following the conclusion of the process and the Panel's deliberations.
 On occasion it may not be possible to determine an outcome on the day of the hearing, in which case the panel will reconvene at the earliest possible opportunity to make a decision.
-The Employee and their representative are not expected to attend.
-Where the panel reconvenes, the outcome will be communicated in writing to the Employee - In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.
+Where the panel reconvenes, the outcome to be communicated in writing to the Employee - In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.